 - HP Instant Ink: Ink Replacement

-HP Instant Ink monitors your printer’s ink levels and send you cartridges when you run low.
+HP Instant Ink monitors your printer’s ink levels and sends you cartridges when you run low.
 They have a few different plans depending on how much you print.
 I have been using them for several years with my wireless HP Envy 4500, changing plans accordingly.
 Right now, I have the FREE plan, which allows up to 15 pages a month.
 I get charged $1 for each additional 10 pages.
 So, when I go over my pages, I still stay below the next plan’s price.
 I also still get ink cartridges sent to me whenever they notice I’m running low.

 If you use my referral link, YOU will get a FREE month of printing.
 I’m supposed to get a free month too, but it’s already free for me.